9001/copyparty/docs/versus.md

   * ⚠️ on cloudflare: max upload size 100 MiB
 * ✅ cool clipboard widget
   * copyparty: the markdown editor is an ok substitute
-* read-only and upload-only modes (same as copyparty's write-only)
+* 🔵 read-only and upload-only modes (same as copyparty's write-only)
-* https, webdav
+* 🔵 https, webdav, but no ftp

 ## [gimme-that](https://github.com/nejdetckenobi/gimme-that)
 * python, but with c dependencies